-Visual artifacts happen when certain displays incorrectly interpret data being sent from your computer and show incorrect colors or shapes resulting in distorted picture quality.
+Visual artifacts happen when certain displays incorrectly interpret data sent from your computer and show incorrect colors or shapes, resulting in distorted picture quality.

-Sometimes this results in screen tearing (an effect similar to watching TV through an old analog antenna) where parts of different objects appear separately because different images were being drawn at the same time.
+Sometimes this results in screen tearing (an effect similar to watching TV through an old analog antenna), where parts of different objects appear separately because different images are being drawn simultaneously.

-Higher refresh rates help because they result in a renewing of image data every second/every other frame which means that the graphics being sent are interpreted correctly more often, therefore reducing noticeable visual artifacts significantly especially on TVs.
+Higher refresh rates help because they result in renewed image data every second/every other frame.
+The graphics being sent are interpreted correctly more often, reducing noticeable visual artifacts significantly, especially on TVs.

 7. Reduced Lag During FPS Games

-Most first-person shooter (FPS) games require you to turn 180 degrees pretty quickly or aim directly at an enemy behind your back and this requires extremely fast reaction times from your eyes which sends signals down to your brain, then back again so that you can move your gun/aim before the enemy shoots you.
+Most first-person shooter (FPS) games require you to turn 180 degrees pretty quickly or aim directly at an enemy behind your back, and this requires extremely fast reaction times from your eyes, which send signals down to your brain, then back again so that you can move your gun/aim before the enemy shoots you.

-The delay from when you see the enemy and when you react by moving/shooting is called “reaction time”.
+The delay between seeing the enemy and reacting by moving/shooting is called “reaction time”.
 This limits how fast FPS players can turn around and how fast they can move, which is why many gamers use gaming monitors to gain a competitive advantage.

-As we mentioned above, older fixed refresh rate displays (60 Hz) refresh at a reasonably high frequency but are not ideal for FPS games because the images don’t update as often as required – so gamers turn to 120/144Hz monitors that update their image twice or four times per frame to gain this advantage.
+As mentioned above, older fixed refresh rate displays (60 Hz) refresh at a reasonably high frequency.
+Still, they are not ideal for FPS games because the images don’t update as often as required – so gamers turn to 120/144Hz monitors that update their image twice or four times per frame to gain this advantage.

-This reduces the delay between seeing an enemy on screen and reacting by turning around or aiming quickly, giving you more time to act before he shoots you first.
+This reduces the delay between seeing an enemy on screen and reacting by turning around or aiming quickly, giving you more time to act before he shoots you.

 How Do Higher Refresh Rates Work?

-So higher monitor refresh rates result in less motion blur, visual artifacts, and a reduction of input lag which helps FPS gamers respond faster to what they see on the screen because their monitor updates fast enough to display the images as they’re drawn.
+Higher monitor refresh rates result in less motion blur, visual artifacts, and input lag reduction.
+This helps FPS gamers respond faster to what they see on the screen because their monitor updates fast enough to display the images as they’re drawn.

-Higher refresh rates work by refreshing your monitor’s image more often than previously before, so even though an older 60 Hz display refreshes at 120 times per second (every 16.6 milliseconds), it can’t update half of that time – therefore each frame appears for 33.3 ms which is too long compared to how quickly you move/react in games these days.
+Higher refresh rates work by refreshing your monitor’s image more often than before, so even though an older 60 Hz display refreshes at 120 times per second (every 16.6 milliseconds), it can’t update half of that time.
+Therefore, each frame appears for 33.3 ms, which is too long compared to how quickly you move/react in games.

-Unfortunately, this isn’t as simple as turning up the monitor’s refresh rate because you need to also perform separate tasks like increasing output frequencies and adjusting V-Sync settings (which we’ll talk about in a moment).
+Unfortunately, this isn’t as simple as turning up the monitor’s refresh rate.
+You must also perform separate tasks like increasing output frequencies and adjusting V-Sync settings (which we’ll discuss in a moment).

-So to get the most out of your 120 Hz monitor you would need to set your V-Sync to “On” and change two separate settings if you want a tear-free image.
+So to get the most out of your 120 Hz monitor, you need to set your V-Sync to “On” and change two separate settings if you want a tear-free image.

 Which is Better: 60 Hz or 75 Hz?

 The difference between 60Hz and 75Hz is quite dramatic.
-If you have never experienced it before, you will notice a huge improvement in how smooth fast-paced actions appear when compared to lower refresh rates (which aren’t nearly as bad as some people make them out to be).
+If you have never experienced it before, you will notice a huge improvement in how smooth, fast-paced actions appear compared to lower refresh rates (which aren’t nearly as bad as some people make them out to be).

-However, even if you upgrade your PC, monitor, and graphics card, you’re still limited to 60 FPS whether it be through a game’s built-in settings or by the monitor itself.
+However, even if you upgrade your PC, monitor, and graphics card, you’re still limited to 60 FPS through a game’s built-in settings or the monitor itself.

 Some 60 Hz monitors have a motion blur reduction feature.
-However, 60 Hz is too slow to reduce motion blur and there are only a few monitors that will work with ULMB at 60 Hz.
+However, 60 Hz is too slow to reduce motion blur, and only a few monitors will work with ULMB at 60 Hz.
 This is why it’s best to purchase displays with 75 Hz or higher because they usually come with an integrated motion blur reduction feature.